CloudLabsAI-Azure/hack-in-a-day-challenges/data-analysis-with-gen-ai/challenge-4.md

 2. Choose the deployed LLM model (for example `gpt-4.1-mini`) within the Foundry project.

 3. Prepare a prompt such as:
-   - You are an AI data analyst.
-Summarize key insights from the following manufacturing sensor data:
-   - Provide an overview of machine performance, downtime patterns, and recommendations for improvement.
+   - Temprature of MACHINE_001
+   - All Running MACHINE.

 4. Run the prompt and observe the output summary.

-5. Modify the prompt to ask specific questions, for example:
-   - “Which machines showed highest temperature variance?”
-   - “Summarize possible reasons for downtime.”

 ## Success Criteria